Skip to main content

 Be Realistic

-We live in a world where being realistic is a thing of the past, and conjures thoughts of mediocrity and cause for alarm in the minds of unrealistic people.
+We live in a world where being realistic is a thing of the past and conjures thoughts of mediocrity and cause for alarm in the minds of unrealistic people.
 It is no wonder we experience so much failure and disappointment in this 21st century.
 With Christmas just around the corner, many will be holding unrealistic expectations of gifts to be given and received.

 Words are taken out of their true context and meaning can

 spell disaster for the unsophisticated thinkers.
 They create misconceptions and can lead people down a dangerous path.
 Needless to say, there is nothing wrong with being realistic.
-To be realistic is to hold a true portrayal of facts, evidence and past experiences as a measurement of what you can and cannot do; the things that needs to be changed and what needs to be put in place to overcome difficulties and make drastic improvements.
+To be realistic is to hold a true portrayal of facts, evidence and past experiences as a measurement of what you can and cannot do; the things that need to be changed and what needs to be put in place to overcome difficulties and make drastic improvements.

 To approach life from a totally unrealistic point of view is to go through life with blindfolds on.
 Imagine doing that for just a second...
 Now, do you think that you could hit your target quite easily?